haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 There are probably a few points which capture your attention.

-First, it may feel more natural to put `Cx` as generic bound on *method* instead of trait, but that gives us wrong semantics.
+First, it may feel more appropriate to put `Cx` as generic bound on *method* instead of trait, but that gives us wrong semantics.
 `Cx` param on method says "function is callable with every possible `Cx` as long as trait is implemented", however this is wrong.